-\Any distribution line modifications identified in this report will require a field visit analysis in order to obtain a more thorough understanding of the specific requirements.
+Any distribution line modifications identified in this report will require a field visit analysis in order to obtain a more thorough understanding of the specific requirements.
 The estimate provided above for this work could change substantially based on the results of this analysis.
 Until this field analysis is performed the Public Utility must develop the Project schedule using conservative assumptions.
 The Applicant may request that the Public Utility perform this field analysis, at the Applicant's expense, prior to the execution of an Interconnection Agreement in order to obtain more cost and schedule certainty.

-Note: Costs for any excavation, duct installation and easements shall be borne by the Applicant and are not included in this estimate.
 This estimate is as accurate as possibly given the level of detailed study that has been completed to date and approximates the costs incurred by Public Utility to interconnect this Community Solar Project to Public Utility's electrical distribution or transmission system.
 An estimate, based on finer detail, will be calculated during the Facilities Study.
 The Applicant will be responsible for all actual costs, regardless of the estimated costs communicated to or approved by the Applicant.